 We hope that you, your family and your staff are all well and remain free of the novel coronavirus (COVID-19).
 Our team of healthcare professionals at Healthline Medical Group are first responders with respect to assisting both patients and employers with crucial information regarding the coronavirus that will impact you, your family and your extended family in the workplace.
-It is therefore of paramount importance that we explain COVID-19 testing and answer questions that pertain to the safety of the patient who might have contracted COVID-19.
+It is therefore of paramount importance that we explain COVID-19 testing and answer questions that pertain to the safety of the patient who might have been exposed to, or has contracted the COVID-19 Virus.
 We also need to address what the test results mean, the variety of tests that can be performed and how those test results help make decisions about returning the patient either to their home or to their workplace.

 The most frequently asked questions that we receive are the following:

 1. Do you perform COVID-19 testing at Healthline Medical Group?